-(1) The cost of the medical and dental insurance is based on the average cost paid by us for health insurance for a family with dependent children during 2019.
-The actual amount will vary based on the cost of health insurance at the time of termination whether the individual is single or married and whether the individual has dependent children.

-(2) Represents the value of the unvested shares as of December 31, 2019 calculated using \$11.08 per share, the closing price of our common stock on December 31, 2019, and unvested cash dividends on those shares.

-- (3) For valuation purposes, we have assumed the December 31, 2019 stock price of \$11.08, the 2017, 2018 and 2019 PSU awards would be earned at 117.4%, 129.6% and 121.6% of target, respectively.
-However, except in the case of a change in control, PSUs will not be earned and converted into shares of common stock until the end of the performance period. - (4) The cost of the excise tax gross up is an estimate based on a number of assumptions, including: (i) DiamondRock is subject to a change of control on December 31, 2019, (ii) all the named executive officers are terminated on December 31, 2019 without cause following that change of control, (iii) all the named executive officers receive cash incentive compensation for 2019 using the target percentage for each executive officer and (iv) the change of control occurs at a price equal to our closing stock price on December 31, 2019.
-Only Mr. Brugger would be eligible for an excise tax gross-up.
+- (1) The cost of the medical and dental insurance is based on the average cost paid by us for health insurance for a family with dependent children during 2020.
+The actual amount will vary based on the cost of health insurance at the time of termination whether the individual is single or married and whether the individual has dependent children. - (2) Represents the value of the unvested shares and LTIP units as of December 31, 2020 calculated using \$8.25 per share, the closing price of our common stock on December 31, 2020, and unvested cash dividends on those shares. - (3) For valuation purposes, we have assumed the December 31, 2020 stock price of \$8.25, the 2018 and 2019 PSU awards would be earned at 100% of target and the 2020 PSU awards would be earned at 47.1% of target.
+However, except in the case of a change in control, PSU awards will not be earned and converted into shares of common stock until the end of the performance period. - (4) The cost of the excise tax gross up is an estimate based on a number of assumptions, including: (i) DiamondRock is subject to a change of control on December 31, 2020, (ii) all the named executive officers are terminated on December 31, 2020 without cause following that change of control, (iii) all the named executive officers receive cash incentive compensation for 2020 using the target percentage for each executive officer and (iv) the change of control occurs at a price equal to our closing stock price on December 31, 2020.
+Only Mr. Brugger would be eligible for an excise tax gross-up. - (5) The amount of severance benefits payable to Mr Furbay is subject to excise tax, therefore his cash severance has been reduced by \$485,643 so that the payment does not trigger the excise tax.